-The vast majority of students will study 9 qualifications.
-They will be awarded five GCSEs in the core subjects - English Language, English Literature, Mathematics, Science (2 GCSEs)-and they will then supplement that with the 4 qualifications they will be awarded in their 4 option subjects.
-Students that take Separate Sciences will have 10 qualifications overall.
+The vast majority of students will study 9 gualifications.
+They will be awarded five GCSEs in the core subjects - English Language, English Literature, Mathematics, Science (2 GCSEs) - and they will then supplement that with the 4 gualifications they will be awarded in their 4 option subjects.
+Students that take Separate Sciences (also known as Triple Science) will have 10 qualifications overall.

-Q. Does one of my option choices have to be a Modern Foreign Language, Geography or History?
+Q. Does one of my option choices have to be a Geography, History or a language?

-Yes, all students must choose at least one EBacc option from the following list: a Modern Foreign Language, Geography or History (except those students on the Support pathway).
+Yes, all students must choose at least one EBacc option: either Geography, History or their Modern Foreign Language (except those on the 'double' Support pathway).